 Don’t speculate, no decision yet on extending coronavirus lockdown: Health Ministry

-New Delhi, Apr 07: The Union Health Ministry on Tuesday said that the government has not taken a decision on extending the lockdown yet and asked the people and responsible authorities to stop making any speculations about the extension of the lockdown, which is scheduled to end on April 14.
+New Delhi, Apr 07: The Union Health Ministry on Tuesday said that the government has not taken a decision on extending the lockdown yet and urged the responsible authorities to stop making any speculations about the extension of the lockdown beyond April 14.

 Cabinet secretary has already issued a clarification denying extension of lockdown.
-It is true that states are asking for extension, as and when decision is taken after discussions, we will let you know, said Lav Agarwal.
+It is true that states are asking for extension, as and when decision is taken after discussions, we will let you know, said Lav Agarwal, Joint Secretary, Ministry of Health and Family Welfare.

+"I urge you to go by what I am explaining to you, any speculation will create confusion.
+If something changes we will tell you," Agarwal added.

 Earlier, speculations were rife that the government may extend the nationwide coronavirus lockdown beyond April 14 as a lot of state governments as well as experts are requesting the Central government to do so.